transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 In addition to the CA settings that are provided in the console when you provision a CA, you have the option to override some of the settings.
 If you are familiar with the Hyperledger Fabric CA server, these settings are configured in the [`fabric-ca-server-config.yaml`](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/serverconfig.html) file when a CA is deployed.
 The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you with default settings.
 Therefore, many of these fields are not exposed by the console.
 But the console also includes a panel where you can edit a `JSON` to override a set of these parameters before a CA is deployed.

-The ability to override the CA configuration is available only in paid clusters.
+The ability to override the CA configuration by using the console or APIs is available only in paid clusters.
 {: note}

 #### Why would I want to override a CA configuration?